gaujay/indivi_collection/bench/flat_unordered/README.md

 Change notes:
 - Only unordered maps are tested, but sets are expected to behave similarly
 - An additional benchmark was added ("re-insert after erase all") to showcase the effects of tombstones
-- Data type of long std::string (32-chars, no sso) replaces original c-string one.
+- Data type of long std::string (32-chars, no sso) replaces original c-string one
-- Folly `F14ValueMap` was also added for comparison, as another SIMD based flat map without tombstones
+- Folly `F14ValueMap` was also added for comparison, as another SIMD-based flat map without tombstones
-- Containers are benchmarked with their default hash function (instead of custom hash murmur3/FNV-1a)
+- Containers are benchmarked with their default hash function
+- Additional results with custom hash (murmur3/FNV-1a) for direct comparison

 ### Benchmark results